milesroberts-123/tajimasDacrossSpecies/README.md

 ## Run workflow with conda envs

+Once you have a table of SRA runs to be chruned throught the workflow, you then need to call the workflow.

-An example script can be found in `src/s02_snakemake.bash`
+An example script to apply the workflow with conda environments be found in `src/s02_snakemake.bash`

 ## Run workflow with the MSU ICER HPCC modules